-

 Always travel on your Australian passport.

 If you're a dual national who plans to live in Mongolia, you may need to complete national service.
-Contact the nearest embassy of Mongolia before travelling.
+Contact the nearest Mongolian Embassy before travelling.

 More information: